admin-shell-io/questions-and-answers/README.md

 In general: The aim of the basic AAS concept is not about defining semantics, it is about referencing concept descriptions.
 Support of corresponding data specifciations is optional anyway.

 (Answered 2021-01-11)

+ **[How should array data values within the AAS be represented if array elements have the same semantic ID?](#id45)** <a id="id45"></a>

+Short-term solution:
+Use "Blob"-element, e.g., "[1,2,3,4,5]" having a "serialized" JSON-value format (see upcoming time series submodel template).
+The data types of array's content, e.g. string, float or integer, can be defined using custom semantic ID of the submodel element.
+(Design decision: take "Blob" instead of String in order not to overload generic UIs with representation of possibly long arrays.)

+Mid- to long-term solution:
+A change to metamodel of the AAS is required.
+A work item has been passed to the sub working group.

+(Answered 2021-05-31)

 ## Asset Administration Shell in Detail Series